tasmota/docs/docs/Blinds-and-Shutters.md

 #endif
 ```
 ----
-?> Control blinds and roller shades connected to regular ON/OFF motors or stepper motors.
+!!! info "Control blinds and roller shades connected to regular ON/OFF motors or stepper motors"

-The device must have at least two relays (e.g., a [Sonoff Dual R2](#sonoff-dual-r2-required-configuration)).
-Otherwise the shutter feature will not work.
+Your device must have at least two relays (see [Shutters with Sonoff Dual R2](#using-sonoff-dual-r2)).

 ## Commands
 First enable shutter support with `SetOption80 1`